CaioAlvesJacinto/CaioAlvesJacinto/README.md

 - **Competitive Programming**
 	- Some Python 🐍
 	- Some Java ☕
+	- Some HTML, CSS and JavaScript
+	- Some Angular
 - **Database**
 	- MySQL 🌐
 	- SQL Server ✅